 Air Sample Analysis – Respirable Crystalline Silica (RCS)

-In April 2016, the Occupational Safety and Health Association (OSHA) passed new regulations crystalline silica exposure limits in the workplace.
+In April 2016, the Occupational Safety and Health Association (OSHA) passed new regulations for crystalline silica exposure limits in the workplace.
 The regulations include a reduction in the permissible exposure limit (PEL) to 50 micrograms per cubic meter (µg/m3 ) and an action level of 25 µg/m3.
-Employers in the construction industry are required to comply with the new standards by June 23, 2017 and general industry by June 23, 2018.
+Employers in the construction industry were required to comply with the new standards by June 23, 2017 and general industry by June 23, 2018.

 RJ Lee Group offers analyses for determination of total and respirable crystalline silica in both air and bulk materials for a variety of industries, including industrial hygiene, mining, and manufacturing.
 RJ Lee Group’s AIHA accredited laboratory provides the sampling media and performs the analysis for RCS using the NIOSH 7500 methodology.
 Our laboratory program meets requirements set forth in Appendix A (ref.
 29 CFR 1910.1053 and 29 CFR 1926.1153) of the new OSHA standards.

 Why our customers use RJ Lee Group’s laboratory:

 - Free sampling media and standard shipping to your location

 - Color coded and uniquely numbered filter cassettes